cparthiv/todo-list/README.md

+# To-do List

+A simple command-line to-do list, written in Dart.

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+Entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.